 Reproduce the content of a source

-Sometimes you might want to not only store structured information about your source objects, and the collections they belong to, but you might want to digitally reproduce the content of one of your source object.
+In addition to structured information about your source object and the collections it belongs to, you might also sometimes want to digitally reproduce some of its content.

-For example, if your source object is a "book", then the content you want to reproduce might be the transcribed excerpt of a chapter.
+For instance, if your source object is a "book", then the content you want to reproduce might be the transcribed excerpt of a chapter.

-As of now, Geovistory Toolbox allows you to do this in three ways:
+As of now, the Geovistory Toolbox allows you to do this in three ways:

 A section is a portion of a source's content.

-With sections you can structure or divide the content of any kind of source object (unique source object, serially produced source, web source, publication exemplar, etc.) into structural elements, such as chapter, pages, folios etc.
+With sections you can structure or divide the content of any kind of source object (unique source object, serially produced source, web source, publication exemplar, etc.) into structural elements, such as chapters, pages, folios, etc.

-Geovistory Toolbox allows you to store transcriptions of sources in form of texts or tables.
+Geovistory Toolbox allows you to store transcriptions of sources as texts or tables.
 For this you have to:

 Hint: you can structure your sections, texts and tables in 'drag & drop style'.